emollett/nextjs-blog-spike/guides/basic-git.md

 There are a couple of different methods for multiple developers to work together which you can find out more about [here](./git-flows).

-You developers will often use the code repository to store their documentation.
+Your developers will often use the code repository to store their documentation.
 The code will often have a README file, with information on how to run the code.
 A good README might have the following:

 - High level overview of the project/service
 - What is it?